Lectionary Bible Studies and Sermons

 Blood and water

-The medico's tell us that the flogging Jesus endured most likely caused hemorrhagic fluid to build up in the space between the ribs and the lung.
+The medico's tell us that the flogging Jesus endured most likely caused hemorrhagic fluid to build up in the space between his ribs and the lung.
 The spear thrust below the lung, evacuated this fluid first, which was then followed by a flow of blood.
 At a first reading it seems that John makes a big point about this flow of blood and water, but the point he is making is that Jesus died and he died in a way testified by scripture: they gambled over his clothing, no bones were broken and he was pierced.

 Many a sermon has been preached on the symbolism of the flow of blood and water.
 From saint Chrysostom till today the flow is symbolically linked to the sacraments of Baptism and the Lord's Supper.
 C.H.
 Dodd, one of the foremost interpreters of John's gospel, runs a different symbolic line, arguing that the flow of blood and water is the pivotal sign of the flow of life that comes to believers through the death of Christ.
 The trouble is, does John really make this symbolic connection?